lakshmankumar12/nixPowerToolNotes/misc_tools.md

 lsblk
 ```

-* get UUIDs of all disks
+* get UUIDs of all disks.
+Also lists the partition-type and fs-type!
 ```
 blkid
 ```